josemacenteno/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.
+At this point data is split into train and validation sets.
+This helps us evaluate train augmentaed data, but keep a validation loss metric based purely on observed behavior.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+To augment the data set, I flipped images and angles thinking that this would balance the training between right and left turning.

-![alt text][image6]
-![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+When looking at thte training data it is clear thet most of the recorded behavior correspongs to a 0.0 degree steering angle.
+This causes concern for overfitting the model into a car that avoids turning as much as possible.
+To diversify this training points an image translation that shifts the image horizontally was implemented.
+Using function "cv2.warpAffine" a trainning image with a very small steering angle is shifted to the right or left at random by 0 to 20 pixels.
+Careful comparison of larger steering angle images led me to believe that every 60 pixels there needs to be a steering angle between 0.1 and 0.15 towards the center to make the car get back into te center.
+This 0.15 degress per 60 pixels is used to adjust steering angles for shifted images.

+The next obvious augmentation is to use the side camera images recorded.
+After carefully comparing a center camera image and a side comera image, the side camera is similar to the center image shifted by 40 to 60 pixels.
+When using a side camera image the angle is adjusted to account for a 50 pixel shift.
+The camera to be used is uniformily randomized to select between CENTER, LEFT or RIGHT cameras.

+Finally a non-intuitive way to augment the data and reduce overfitting is include some noise on the steering angle itself.
+This technique was has been used by other Udacity students, notably @aflippo proposed it in a Slack discusion.
+The idea is that given a any frame, there is more than one angle which can be considered as correct behavior.
+In reality there is a whole range of angles which could be considered a good response to a given frame from the camera.
+By multiplying the steering angle from the training set by a number between 0.95 and 1.05 we consider any angle within 5% of the training recording to be a good response.
+This augments the training data by an infinite number of overlapping training points.

+Finally every image is preprocessed by cropping irrelevant sky, car hood and border pixels.
+This is accomplished by using a Keras function and it is built into the tensor model itself.
+The data is also normalized to fall in a [-1,1] range and be center around 0 on every given image.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 4 as evidenced by multiple runs of up to 20 epochs, where the validation loss stops decreasing constantly after epoch 5.
+Evethough the validation accuracy is not decreasing, I observed some epoch 8 or 9 models performing better, so I left the code to run 10 epochs by default.